learnpoint/learnpoint-site/README.md

 1. If it doesn't exist yet, create an appropriate folder inside the `/jobs` folder.
 2. Create an html file with a descriptive name.
 For example: `/jobs/2023/spring/backend-developer-internship.html`.
 3. Set layout, title and description in front matter.
 Title and description should be written in english (see Languages above).
+4. Set `robots: noindex` in front matter.
+Our job ads have short life spans, and search indices are slow.
-4. Make sure the page content is written in both swedish and english.
+5. Make sure the page content is written in both swedish and english.
-5. Make sure there is some kind of approximate date information at the beginning of the page.
+6. Make sure there is some kind of approximate date information at the beginning of the page.
 The date can refer to when the page was publish, or when the opening is available, whatever makes most sense.
-6. Add a link to the page in `/jobs/index.html`.
+7. Add a link to the page in `/jobs/index.html`.